RedHatRanger/Git101/labs/16_custom_configurations.md

 # 'git cm "message"' = 'git commit -m "message"'
 ```

-**Kid-Friendly**: It’s like calling your friend "Ben" instead of "Benjamin."
+It’s like calling your friend "Ben" instead of "Benjamin."
 Same person, shorter name!

 Now you can use `git co`, `git st`, and `git cm "..."` instead of typing the full commands.